MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ### Audit revealed content organization and navigation issues

-I began my design research by auditing the former website.
-The former website had an **aging look, accessibility issues, and defective navigation** making it difficult for users to find the course’s sales pages.
-From an SEO standpoint, the page semantic and keywords mapping was completely missing.
-The web performances were also negatively impacted by the lack of proper image optimizations.

-In short, the website’s design and usability were far from where they needed to be to support the business needs.
+The original website suffered from an outdated design, accessibility issues, and defective navigation.
+It lacked SEO optimization, had poor image performance, and failed to effectively guide users to key pages like course sales.
+These shortcomings highlighted the urgency of a redesign

 {% include lazy-image.html src="/images/oldwebsite-mographmentor-casestudy.gif" alt="Former website design of Mograph Mentor" caption="Mograph Mentor - Former website design" figClass="" %}

 ### Industry & Market research led to important discoveries about how the motion design industry operates and the current state of online education for motion design

-Researching how the industry operates and who its main actors are was essential to successfully lead this project.

-I noticed that this industry was segmented into three fields: **Video Games, Movies, and Consumer Products**.

-The Motion Graphics market was projected to be **worth 270 billion U.S Dollars by 2020**.
-For the last 10 years, this industry has rapidly grown thanks to several technological breakthroughs and an increase in computing power.

-**Initially composed of a majority of freelancers**, the need for motion design is becoming more and more recognized by companies.
-This results in a **rapid increase in in-house opportunities**.
+Through in-depth industry and market research, I uncovered key insights into how the motion design industry operates and the evolving landscape of online education within this field.
+The motion design industry was projected to grow rapidly, reaching $72 billion by 2022.
+This growth was fueled by recent technological breakthroughs, surge in computing power and increased demand for motion design across three major segments: video games, movies, and consumer products.

+One key finding was the significant shift in the job market.
+Traditionally dominated by freelancers, the industry was experiencing a surge in in-house opportunities as companies began to recognize the value of having motion design expertise integrated into their teams.

+These insights validated our approach to democratizing access to industry experts.
+By connecting aspiring motion designers with seasoned professionals, we positioned MoGraph Mentor to address the critical need for accessible, high-quality training.
+This approach was tailored to support the rapid influx of new talent entering the industry, helping to bridge the gap between foundational skills and real-world expertise.

 ### Competitive research revealed differentiating factor and branding opportunity

-To perform my competitive research, I reviewed **25 companies** operating within the online motion design education market.
-Since our competitors had a significant lead in market share and company size, my goal was to identify our most differentiating factor and branding opportunity.

-This research revealed that our 3 most direct competitors were: **SchoolOfMotion, MotionDesignSchool, and GreyScaleGorilla.**

-I also listed indirect and potential competitors in a spreadsheet to be able to easily track them.
+I conducted an in-depth analysis of 25 companies in the online motion design education space.
+This research highlighted three primary competitors—School of Motion, Motion Design School, and Greyscale Gorilla—and provided critical insights that helped us define MoGraph Mentor’s unique value proposition.

+Our differentiator emerged from combining two key strengths: **access to industry experts from renowned studios, including Disney Animation Studios, and affordable, feedback-driven training**.

+Unlike competitors, our offering emphasized direct mentorship from professionals actively working in the field, offering serious motion design students the opportunity to receive actionable feedback tailored to their career goals.
+This positioning resonated strongly with aspiring designers aiming to upscale their skills and break into top-tier animation studios.

 {% include lazy-image.html src="/images/mograph-mentor-cs-competitor-analysis.png" alt="Diagram of main competitors" caption="Competitor analysis in a feature comparison chart" figClass="" %}

 ### Understand our early adopters and research new audiences to design a better user experience

-I interviewed **4 students and 2 mentors** (course instructors) who were early adopters of the business.

-These interviews revealed the first series of insights into the mindsets and behaviors of motion designers seeking education.
-Motion designers seeking an education often encounter these problems:
+I conducted interviews with **four students and two mentors** (course instructors) who were early adopters of the business.
+These conversations provided the initial insights into the mindsets and behaviors of motion designers seeking education, highlighting several common challenges:

-- “I need a portfolio of **original work to distinguish myself** from other artists”
+- “I need a portfolio of original work to **distinguish myself from other artists**.”
-- “Getting **constructive and meaningful feedback** on my project is difficult”
+- “Getting **constructive and meaningful feedback** on my project is **difficult**.”
-- “Improving my skills and creating compelling work is **daunting and time-consuming**”
+- “Improving my skills and creating **compelling work is daunting and time-consuming**.”
-- “I don’t know **what I should learn** and create to help drive my career in the direction I need”
+- “**I don’t know what I should learn and create** to help drive my career in the direction I need.”

-To confirm my initial assumptions and get a better grasp of the target audience, I expanded my research.

-I used **Google search, public forums like Quora and Reddit, and Facebook Groups** to study the different audiences that constitute the world of motion design.
+To validate these findings and deepen my understanding of the target audience, I expanded my research efforts.
+This included leveraging Google search, public forums like Quora and Reddit, and Facebook Groups to explore various communities within the motion design industry.

-I also implemented a survey in our most downloaded free course to probe our beginner audience.
+Additionally, I implemented a survey in our most downloaded free course to gather input directly from beginners, providing valuable quantitative data to complement the qualitative insights.

-Based on the collected qualitative and quantitative data from our target audiences, I established two personas:
+Using the collected data, I developed two detailed personas that represented our target audience, guiding the subsequent design and strategy decisions.

 {% include lazy-image.html src="/images/mograph-mentor-cs-personarecap.jpg" alt="Personas of mograph mentor" caption="Recap of inital personas for Mograph Mentor" figClass="" %}

-### Mograph Mentor’s underdog position in the market required us to move fast about our technical stack choice.
+## Design Iterations

+### Technical Stack Choices

-Since the main competitors of Mograph Mentor already had a **significant lead in terms of technology, market share, and brand visibility**, we needed a quick and reliable technical solution to be able to compete as soon as possible.
+As a smaller player in a competitive market, MoGraph Mentor faced unique challenges.
+Major competitors already had a significant lead in terms of technology, market share, and brand visibility.
+To compete effectively, we needed a **quick and reliable technical solution that allowed us to focus on what mattered most: delivering high-quality educational content.**

-Furthermore, the competitor and user research revealed that the technical aspect of our solution was less important to our target audience than the actual quality of the educational content.

-This new tech stack will serve as the foundation of our business.
-To **avoid building any critical technical debt**, I choose a combination of WordPress for the marketing site and Teachable for our learning management system.
+Competitor and user research confirmed that the technical infrastructure was less critical to our target audience than the quality of our courses and mentorship.
+With this in mind, I selected a combination of WordPress for the marketing site and Teachable for our learning management system.

+This approach provided the agility to launch quickly while avoiding critical technical debt, ensuring a solid foundation for future growth.

 {% include lazy-image.html src="/images/mograph-mentor-cs-techstack.jpg" alt="Tech stack diagram" caption="Technical stack of Mograph Mentor" figClass="" %}

-## Design Iterations

 ### Design Goals

 To help me drive the decision making and prioritize design decision, I established design goals:

-**Clarity**: The old website was suffering from a cluttered and aging look.
-To better convey our mission to our customers, a clean design will be the first building block of our growth.
+- **Clarity**: The old website suffered from a cluttered and outdated appearance that failed to communicate our mission.
+A clean, modern design was identified as the first step toward improving usability and supporting business growth.

-**Performance First**: With an e-commerce platform, loading performance was key to facilitate conversion.
-This goal also aligns with my design philosophy, Form follows Function.
+- **Performance First**: For an e-commerce platform, fast loading times are critical to driving conversions.

-**Mobile Optimized**: Design a seamless user experience optimized for both desktop and mobile platforms, ensuring accessibility, functionality, and engagement for all audience types.
+- **Mobile-first Design**: The user experience needed to be seamless across both desktop and mobile platforms.
+Ensuring accessibility, functionality, and engagement for all audience types was a top priority.

-**Better Navigation**: The old website was missing a critical navigation path to access the on-demand courses.
-These on-demand courses representing our revenue’s baseline, easy access was imperative to the business’s success.
+- **Better Navigation**: The old website lacked intuitive navigation paths to access on-demand courses—our primary revenue stream.
+Simplifying access to these courses was essential for the company’s success.

-**Feature Our Mentors**: Our values and mission aimed to promote human interactions above all else.
-In my competitor analysis and user research, we also learned that promoting our mentors was key for our market positioning.
+- **Feature Our Mentors**: A core part of our mission was fostering human connections through mentorship.
+Competitor analysis and user research highlighted the importance of prominently showcasing our mentors to differentiate ourselves in the market.

-**Improved Tracking**: Data-driven decisions are crucial to success.
-Since the previous website had no tracking, I was working in the dark.
-To avoid this in the future, I designed this new website with data collection features in mind.
+- **Improved Tracking**: Data-driven decisions were impossible under the previous setup, as the website lacked analytics capabilities.
+I designed the new website with robust data collection features to enable tracking and informed decision-making.

-**Iterations**: A design is never finished.
-Iterate on it with the help of data and usability tests was mandatory for this new website’s success.
-I designed this website in 3 sprints with tests at the end of each cycle.
+- **Iterations**: No design is ever truly finished.
+Iteration was baked into the process, with usability testing and data-driven refinements planned at the end of each sprint.
+The project followed a three-sprint cycle, each with focused testing and adjustments.

 ### Brand Development

-To streamline future improvement of the new website, I developed a brand identity that will convey our message with clarity.
+To support future improvements and better communicate our vision, I developed a refreshed brand identity.

-The initial color palette was heavily focusing on a combination of lime green and dark colors.
-Due to the lack of contrast of the lime green, I decided to add a complementary color that will serve as primary color.
+Initially, the color palette leaned heavily on lime green and dark tones.
+However, the lack of contrast in the lime green made it ineffective as a primary color.
+I introduced a complementary color to create a more balanced and accessible palette, which became the foundation of our visual identity.

 ### User Flow

-Based on the user research, I designed a user flow aiming at describing the flow when a user enters the website to when they purchase and access a course.
+Based on user research, I designed a detailed user flow to map out the journey from the homepage to course enrollment.
+This flow aimed to simplify the process, reducing friction and enhancing the overall user experience.

 {% include lazy-image.html src="/images/mograph-mentor-cs-userflow.jpg" alt="Main User Flow Mograph Mentor" caption="User flow displaying a user entering from the homepage and performing a purchase" figClass="" %}

 ### Wireframes

-Multiple rounds of wireframes and ideation helped me **pinpoint the best navigation and set of features** for the new website.
+Multiple iterations of wireframes were crucial to pinpointing the optimal navigation and feature set for the new website.

-When I work individually on a design project, I like to **sketch my wireframe on a notebook** to accelerate this ideation process.

-If I work with a team, I prefer to use **collaborative design software like Figma or Invision**.
+For solo design work, I prefer to sketch wireframes by hand in a notebook, which accelerates the ideation process.
+When collaborating with a team, I utilize design tools like Figma or InVision for a more interactive and shared workflow.

 {% include lazy-image.html src="/images/mograph-mentor-cs-designexercise.jpg" alt="Picture of a whiteboarding session with my CEO and stakeholder of this project" caption="Picture of a whiteboarding session with my CEO and stakeholder of this project" figClass="" %}

 {% include lazy-image.html src="/images/mograph-mentor-cs-wireframes.jpg" alt="Wireframes" caption="I like to sketch my wireframes with paper and pencil" figClass="" %}

-### Usability test and A/B tests

-For each design implementation, I made sure to perform regular tests such as **in-person usability tests, heatmaps, user flow recordings, and A/B tests**.

-The goal was to ensure that each new design implementation fulfills its intended objective.
+### Testing Design Implementations

+Each design iteration was rigorously tested using a combination of tools and techniques:

+- **Usability Tests**: Conducted with course instructors and my business partner to identify pain points and validate design decisions.
+- **Heatmaps and User Flow Recordings**: Leveraged HotJar to track user behavior and interactions.
+- **A/B Testing**: Used custom code to experiment with design variations and optimize key metrics.

+These efforts ensured that every aspect of the design met its objectives and delivered meaningful results for both users and the business.

-### Learnings & Impact
+## Learnings & Impact

-I really enjoyed working on this project.
-It showed me how **design isn't just a visual expression**.
-It's also making sure that you **understand the business needs, market conditions, and user behaviors** to create the most usable and compelling solution.
+This project was deeply rewarding and reinforced a fundamental truth about design: **it’s not just about aesthetics but about problem-solving**.
+Design requires a deep understanding of business needs, market conditions, and user behavior to craft solutions that are both functional and compelling.

-This new website, combined with a marketing strategy and informed course development roadmap resulted in **increased monthly revenue by +75%**, **website traffic by +171%**, and **active customer count by +147%** in 12 months.
+The redesigned website, combined with a strategic marketing approach and an informed course development roadmap, delivered significant results:

+- **75% increase in monthly revenue**
+- **171% increase in customer lifetime value**
+- **147% growth in monthly active users**

-The following year, we were able to increase the size of the team to add a Creative Director, a Marketing Assistant and 2 Video Editors.
+These achievements fueled the company’s growth, enabling us to expand the team with a Creative Director, Marketing Assistant, and two Video Editors within the following year.

-After three rigorous years of relentless dedication and perseverance, our journey took an unexpected turn.
-Our company, once a fledgling endeavor, caught the attention of one of our key competitors.
-Recognizing the mutual benefits and the potential for collaborative growth, we made the strategic decision to merge.
-This union marked the culmination of our efforts, but it also meant that the website I had meticulously built, a testament to our beginnings and aspirations, would be decommissioned.
-While it was bittersweet to witness its retirement, it underscored the larger narrative of progress and adaptation.
+After three years of hard work and dedication, MoGraph Mentor’s journey took an unexpected yet exciting turn.
+Our efforts attracted the attention of a key competitor, and after recognizing the mutual benefits of collaboration, we made the strategic decision to merge.
+This marked the culmination of our work but also meant retiring the website I had carefully designed and developed—a platform that had become a cornerstone of our identity.
+While it was bittersweet to see it decommissioned, it underscored the broader narrative of growth, progress, and adaptation.

-### Final Results
+## Final Results

 {% include lazy-image.html src="/images/mograph-mentor-cs-websitescreenshot.jpg" alt="Homepage site screenshot" caption="Preview of the designed & developed Homepage - see more at mographmentor.com" figClass="" %}